sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 end
 ```

-#### Listening All Web API Accesses
+#### Listen Web API accesses

-If the above configuration is enabled, Web Console always inserts its script code
+If the configuration like above is enabled, Web Console always inserts its script code
 into the head of the `<head>` tag as following:

 ```html